 Since March 2019, I’m a researcher and Ph.D.
-Student at Klaus Wehrle’s Chair of Communication and Distributed Systems at RWTH Aachen University after I graduated with an M.Sc. in Computer Science in September 2018 and received my B.Sc. in 2016.
-More precisely, I’m part of the Security and Privacy Group.
+Student at Klaus Wehrle’s Chair of Communication and Distributed Systems at RWTH Aachen University.
+Currently, I’m dedicated to scrutinizing the security of industrial deployments, identifying the roots of insecure configurations, and devising mechanisms to improve the level of security.
+I also research mechanisms for secure communication in the ICT network of critical infrastructures.
+Before starting my Ph.D. studies, I graduated with an M.Sc. in Computer Science in September 2018 and received my B.Sc. in 2016.
+During my Bachelor’s and Master’s studies I, amongst others, got in touch with kernel-programming and anonymous communication via Tor.

 M.Sc. in Computer Science, 2018